Bira/octopus-carnival/_drafts/wir-mm3-4e-catoblepas.md

 heads, which is where their name comes from.

 D&D catoblepones are creatures of shadow and death.
-They are native to the Shadowfell but has a natural ability to wander between worlds.
+They are native to the Shadowfell but have a natural ability to wander between worlds.
 People believe they appear in places that are about to be stuck by tragedy, which is kinda true since the beast's breath and gaze are deadly.
 They're associated with the Raven Queen and sometimes show up as part of her entourage.